Constructive Criticism vs Destructive Criticism – How They Differ

 Rather than just pointing out faults, it suggests ways to improve and motivates the individual.
 Positive reinforcement accompanies the critique.

-Also Read: Enhancement vs Enrichment - Difference and Comparison
+Also Read: Remington vs Wahl - What's the Difference

 Promotes Growth and Development